watou/vera-ecobee/README.md

 ### Choosing which thermostats to monitor and control ###

-_If you are a non-commercial customer with one or more ecobee Si thermostats (and not EMS model thermostats), you can skip this section.
+_If you are a **non-commercial customer** with one or more ecobee Si thermostats (not EMS model thermostats), the default values should work for you and you can skip this section.
 Otherwise, perform this step now._

-If you are an Energy Management System (EMS) commercial customer, you must also set values for _three_ variables on the Advanced tab of the ecobee device.
+If you are an Energy Management System (EMS) commercial customer, you must also set values for three variables on the Advanced tab of the ecobee device.
 The variables are `scope`, `selectionType` and `selectionMatch` and must be set according to the following rules:

 | `scope` | `selectionType` | `selectionMatch` | examples              |
 |---------|-----------------|:-----------------|:----------------------|
 | **ems** | **thermostats**   | comma-separated list of thermostat identifiers (no spaces and 25 identifiers maximum) | 276075669054,276181238912 |
 | **ems** | **managementSet** | path to the management set of thermostats (these sets are managed through the ecobee.com EMS Management Portal.) | /Washington/Warren/Floor2<br />/ |

-If you are _not_ an EMS customer, these variables must be set like this (which are the plugin's default values):
+If you are non-commercial customer, these variables must be set like this (which are the plugin's default values):

 | `scope` | `selectionType` | `selectionMatch` | examples              |
 |---------|-----------------|:-----------------|:----------------------|